gpuliyar/git-add-commit-push-all-in-one-config/README.md

 ```
 git config --global alias.cmp "!f() { git add -A && git commit -m "$@" && git push; }; f"
 ```
-The above script will create an alias for "add", "commit", and "push" as a single command "cmp"
+The above script creates an alias for "add", "commit", and "push" as a single command "cmp"

 ## How to use it?
 ```